U.S. Lithium Market Growth Opportunities, Industry Revenue, 2026-2034

 A few of the key players in the market are Albemarle Corp., American Lithium Corp., Arcadium Lithium, Atlas Lithium Corp, Kore Power, Lithium Americas Corp., Livent Corp., Piedmont Lithium, Sigma Lithium Corp, and Tesla.

-The carbonate segment dominated the market share in 2024.
+The carbonate segment dominated the market with 50.12% share in 2025.